ivelizade/PyRAT/README.md

 Coded By Black Viking

 	Commands:
+	    download 		    : Download files from client.
-	    message TEXT            : Show messages on target system. info()                  : Show target system's info.
+	    upload		    : Upload files from server to client. message TEXT            : Show messages on target system. info()                  : Show target system's info.
-	    execute PROGRAM ARGS    : Execute programs in a new process
+	    execute PROGRAM ARGS    : Execute programs in a new process.

 	Execute programs on local machine:
 	    :dir ==> with ":"